Josue-JP/Arch-Install/SIMPLE-INSTALL.md

 ### Packages To Install

 If you have an amd processor then change intel-ucode to amd-ucode:
 - pacstrap /mnt base base-devel networkmanager lvm2 cryptsetup grub efibootmgr linux linux-firmware intel-ucode sudo

+Check whether you have amd or intel:
+- cat /proc/cpuinfo | grep -i 'vendor_id'
+- lscpu | grep Vendor

 - pacstrap /mnt git neofetch vim